blackbaud/stache1/tutorials/getting-started/index.md

 Ready to integrate with {{ site.productname }}?
 We've made it easy for you to get started in a matter of minutes.
 Our documentation and {{ site.devportalname }} deliver a development experience that gives you the information and tools that you need to quickly integrate your apps with {{ site.productname }}.

-This tutorial introduces our developer portal, developer sign up process, technical reference, and interactive API console.
+This tutorial introduces our developer portal, developer sign up process, technical reference, and interactive API Console.
 By successfully completing this tutorial you will begin test driving the API by making actual API calls.

 ## Step 1 - Set up your developer account ##
 Within our {{ site.devportalname }}, you can [set up] a new developer account or [log back in] if you're a returning developer.